SpineEventEngine/SpineEventEngine.github.io/docs/introduction/naming-conventions.md

 ### Command definitions

-Commands are defined in a file ending with `commands.proto`.
+Commands are defined in a file with a name ending with `commands.proto`.
 It can be simply `commands.proto` but usually commands are handled by different entities.
 Thus, it is convenient to name such a file after the type of the target entity, for example, an aggregate:

  * `blog_commands.proto`
  * `order_commands.proto`